-This is the largest of the Streatham inter-war developments.
-Designed once again by R. Toms and Partners for the Bell Property Trust, The High was opened in 1937.
+The High is the largest of the Streatham inter-war developments.
+Designed once again by R.Toms and Partners for the Bell Property Trust, The High was opened in 1937.
 This scheme of purpose built shops and apartments is monumental in its design.
-It is composed of five six storey blocks which front onto the High Road and which are connected to further blocks set well back from the frontage behind a brick balustrade.
+It is composed of five, six storey blocks which front onto the High Road and which are connected to further blocks set well back from the frontage behind a brick balustrade.
 There were originally planned to be 22 shops and 124 flats.
-Today there are 174 flats, presumably a greater financial-return persuaded me developers to squeeze more into the space.
+Today there are 174 flats, presumably a greater financial return persuaded the developers to squeeze more into the space.
 The flat roofed blocks are built in stock brick and have white painted Crittall casement windows.
 Continuous deep, white painted eaves cap the five floors of apartments.
-The decoration of the facade is very simple indeed, with vertical stripes of self coloured brick work at the comers of each block.
+Decoration is very simple indeed, with vertical stripes of self coloured brick work at the corners of each block.
 The row of shops makes a continuous run along the frontage at street level.
 The sweep of shops is emphasised by an integral cantilevered canopy, to protect pedestrians, which also runs the length of The High.
-The original swimming pool and garages still exist at the rear of the complex.
+The original swimming pool and garages still exist are the rear of the complex.